-Partial Lump Sum Payment in Long Island (PLS)
+Partial Lump Sum Payment

 A partial lump sum payment (PLS) is a single distribution from your retirement fund made at the time of your retirement.